Skip to main content

 Before demo starts:

-- HEPA vacuums used during any sanding or cutting of painted surfaces — our 20+ W-2 carpenters handle containment and cleanup directly, not a rotating sub crew unfamiliar with the site
+• HEPA vacuums used during any sanding or cutting of painted surfaces in areas the licensed abatement crew has cleared — our 20+ W-2 carpenters handle that construction-side containment and cleanup directly, not a rotating sub crew unfamiliar with the site

-- Plastic containment maintained throughout the work — not just on day one
+• Plastic containment maintained throughout the rebuild work — not just on day one of demo

-- If clients are living in the home during renovation, extra containment measures to protect occupied spaces — approaching hospital-level dust management for sensitive situations
+• If clients are living in the home during renovation, extra containment measures to protect occupied spaces during the construction phase — especially relevant in Pinellas where many of our clients stay in place during a historic remodel

 After construction:

-- Clearance testing to verify lead dust levels are below EPA thresholds
+• Clearance testing arranged through the licensed abatement contractor to verify lead dust levels are below EPA thresholds

-- Documentation of all abatement and disposal for your records
+• Documentation of all abatement and disposal compiled for your records by the abatement partner; Revolution carries the construction-side punch list and warranty

 We've managed lead and asbestos on dozens of pre-1940s homes across St. Pete's historic neighborhoods — including a hundred-year-old home we rebuilt from the studs out that won a Preserve the Burg award.
 Every one of those projects involved hazardous material discovery during demo.
 It's not a surprise to us; it's the baseline expectation.